yalicee/march-23-be-rated-restaurants/README.md

 ## Seeding Challenges

 There is a file in the `db` folder for each of the seeding challenges below.
-You can run each separately if you'd like, or to run all three in order, we have provided the following script in your package.json: `npm run setup-dbs`
+You can run each separately if you'd like, or to run all three in order, we have provided the following script in your package.json: `npm run setup-db`

 ### 1. Create a restaurants database